Advice on Referencing and Critical Appraisal

 When doing an academic course, you may need to critique an article.

-E-Learning for health Website in conjunction with HEE has launched, at the end of December, an 8 module course entitled ‘Critically Appraising the Evidence Base’ – The first module is already available to view.
-The 7 other modules will be launched by the first week in February 2023.
-To view the e-learning, simply login to e-lfh via OpenAthens.
+E-Learning for health Website in conjunction with HEE has launched an 8 module course entitled ‘Critically Appraising the Evidence Base’ – To view the e-learning, simply login to e-lfh via OpenAthens.
 If you already have an OpenAthens account, please select the ‘Sign on with NHS OpenAthens’.
 If you don’t have an NHS OpenAthens account, please register here

 Here is the quick link and the modules are listed below.